biobakery/humann/readme.md

 Since sam and blastm8 are mapping results, using these files as input to HUMAnN2 will bypass both the nucleotide and translated mapping portions of the flow.

+### Standard workflow ###

+The standard workflow involves running HUMAnN2 on each filtered shotgun sequencing metagenome file, normalizing, and then merging output files.

+For detailed information on the standard workflow, please see the [HUMAnN2 User Manual Standard Workflow Section](http://huttenhower.sph.harvard.edu/humann2/manual/#markdown-header-standard-workflow).

 ### Output files ###

 HUMAnN2 produces three output files which by default are tab-delimited text.
 There is an option to print out files in biom format.